Synthetic fractional flux quanta in a ring of superconducting qubits: Leviton pulses

-The coupling mediated by $J_{(n)}$ is always perturbatively small in $\kappa$, so that it can be safely neglected.
+with $w=e^{2\pi i\delta t/T}$.
+The coupling to higher Floquet bands mediated by $J_{(n)}$ is always perturbatively small in $\kappa$, so that it can be safely neglected.
 In turn, the coupling to the first Floquet band for the rescaled case $J_0'=J_0/\kappa$ is of order $1/\kappa$, so that the first Floquet band is accessible to the dynamics and the corrections are on order $TJ_0^2/\kappa^2$.
 It follows that the first Floquet band can be neglected for $T\ll \kappa^2/J_0$, in general a more restrictive condition that the one given in Eq.~\eqref{eq:scales}.